salmanahmad2/getPrimeNumbersUsingChannels/README.md

 # Prime numbers between 1-1000
-Find number of prime numbers between 1-1000 using go routines and channels
+Find number of prime numbers between 1-1000 using go routines and channels, each go routine must have same number of range i.e 1-200

 ## How to Run
 ### Install This